zowe/community/Project Management/Meeting Minutes and Agenda/20190411/Meeting Minutes.md

       - Create Rest Client methods that allow streaming of response and request data to handle download/upload of large files
       - Automate bumping versions in the CLI (Major/Minor/Patch)
     - API Mediation Layer & Security (Petr G/Radek K/Petr P)
+      - Move of security SSO endpoints is code complete.
+Unit tests are done.
+Close to complete integration tests.
+      - Once the item above is done squad will start to work on the addition of the 2 SSO config parameters (JWT signature algorithm and secret string).
     - Foundation (CI/CD) (Mark/Steve/Mike/Nick)
     - Documentation (Brandon/Ashley/Jim/Jason/Alyson)